 Professor Gold earned an A.B. cum laude in biology from Harvard College and a J.D. from Yale Law School, where he was an articles editor of the Yale Law Journal and a supervising student in the clinical program.
 After law school he clerked for U.S. District Judge Raymond J. Dearie, Eastern District of New York.
 In 1989 he joined the Environment & Natural Resources Division of the U.S. Department of Justice in Washington, DC.
 He held the position of senior attorney, Environmental Enforcement Section, before joining the law school in 2007.

-Professor Gold teaches Environmental Law, Administrative Law, and Torts.
+Professor Gold teaches Environmental Law, Administrative Law, Torts, and Toxic and Environmental Torts.
 His scholarship focuses on toxic torts and hazardous substance regulation and cleanup.
 Recently he has explored the potential of genomics to help resolve claims that toxic exposures caused illness.
 Professor Gold’s work has appeared in the Harvard Environmental Law Review, the Washington & Lee Law Review, and the Encyclopedia of Toxicology.
 It has been cited by numerous federal, state, and foreign courts, including the U.S. Courts of Appeals for the Third, Fifth, Seventh, Eighth and Ninth Circuits, the supreme courts of New Jersey, Pennsylvania, and Texas, the supreme courts of the United Kingdom and Israel, and the trial division of the Supreme Court of Queensland, Australia.